 Richacls can be enabled for an entire file system.
 Once enabled, that file system supports richacls instead of POSIX ACLs; a file system never supports both models at the same time.

-Richacls exist in the form of out-of-tree patches for the Linux kernel, a user-space utility for getting and setting richacls, and changes to the coreutils package for richacl support in the ls and cp utilities.
-The kernel patches currently include experimental support for the ext4, nfs, and nfsd file systems.
+Richacls exist in the form of out-of-tree patches for the Linux kernel, user-space utilities for getting and setting richacls, and changes to the coreutils package for richacl support in the ls and cp utilities.
+The kernel patches currently include experimental support for the ext4, xfs, nfs, and nfsd file systems.